1031 Exchanges Also Defer Depreciation Recapture

 Posted by Margo McDonnell | Wed, Sep 26, 2012

-We’ve all heard a million times that a 1031 exchange defers the gain you have when selling a business use or investment property.
+We have all heard a million times that a 1031 exchange defers the gain you have when selling a business use or investment property.
 What many forget is that you must recapture all of your depreciation at 25%.
 Depending how long you have owned your property, the depreciation recapture could be a bigger tax bill than the capital gains.

 Let’s look at an exchange that has a property owner purchased commercial real estate in Jan.
 1990.
 He paid $1,000,000 and made no capital improvements.
 He took 21 years of depreciation @ $25,641/year = $538,461.
 The property had a 39 year depreciation life.
 He is now selling for $5,000,000.
 Here is a comparison of a 1031 exchange vs. a typical sale transaction.